-A precise detail of these injuries;
+The precise detail of these injuries;

-Contact injuries are those that arise from direct impact with your fellow players, equipment or the surface.
+Contact injuries are those that arise from direct impact with your fellow players, equipment, or the surface.

 Furthermore, sports injuries can be divided into intrinsic (internal) and extrinsic (external) causes.
 Intrinsic causes of sports injuries are generally errors, whereas extrinsic causes of sports injuries include; surfaces, environment, and equipment.

 A number of sports injuries can be treated with therapy or medications, but extended or severe injuries will require a consultation from the orthopedic surgeon.